CS 4250: Project Part 1

 (i) Name of the project.
 Full names and email

 (ii) The domain of your database application.
 (Your textbook calls this a "mini-world" or "universe of discourse.")

 (iii) The intended user group for your database application.

-(iv) What will be modelled by your system (and what will not)?
+(iv) What, in your domain, will be modelled by your system (and what will not)?

 (v) Pages 40-41 in the

 strategies for teams: Team member handbook"